How does React work under the hood ? The Overview of React internals

 2.1 Set up breakpoints

-Here is the code I’ll use to debug.
+Here is the code I’ll use to demonstrate the debugging process.

 function App() {const [count, setCount] = useState(1);debugger;This debugger tells me when the component is run